GW Invariants Relative Normal Crossings Divisors: The general limit of a sequence of maps

+However, so far the trivial components of the resolution $\wt f$ are yet undecorated, so in particular may have only a partial contact information to the total divisor.
+We need to show that there is an essentially unique way to decorate them in such a way compatible with the rest of the conditions.

+For each point $x$ of $C_0$ choose coordinates around $B_x$ in the domain and respectively around the fiber $F_p$ of $X_m \ra X$ over $p=f_0(x)$ as described before Lemma \ref{triv.comp.descr}.
+Note that when $B_x\ne x$ this involves a choice of dual coordinates $w_j=z_j^{-1}$ at the two end points of the trivial component $\Si_j$ which intrinsically corresponds to a choice of an isomorphism between the tangent space to $\Si_j$ at one of the points and its dual at the other point.
 Recall that each special fiber $B_x$ of $C\ra C_0$ was a string of trivial components with two end points $x_\pm$ (broken cylinder), which occurred only when $x$ was a special point of $C_0$.
 We make the convention that if $x$ is a marked point of $C_0$ then the end $x_+$ of $B_x$ corresponds to the marked point $x\in C$ while the other end $x_-$ is where $B_x$ gets attached to the rest of the components of $C$.